ibadmujahid/ibadmujahid/README.md

-- 👋 Hi, I’m @ibadmujahid
+- 👋 Hi, I’m @ibadmujahid!
-- 👀 I’m interested in ...
+- 👀 I’m interested in Development.
 - 🌱 I’m currently learning IT From Aptech Learning Center.
-- 💞️ I’m looking to collaborate on Software House
+- 💞️ I’m looking to collaborate on Software House.
 - 📫 You can reach me with email ibad2112d@aptechgdn.net

 <!---